The Society for the Study of French History

 The Society for the Study of French History (SSFH) is a society in the United Kingdom established to promote research in French history.

-The society was founded in 1968 by Richard Bonney and granted charitable status in 1992.
+The society was founded in 1986 by Richard Bonney and granted charitable status in 1992.

 It publishes the journal French History and holds an annual conference.

-The society's trustees include Richard Bonney, Malcolm Crook, William Doyle, Michael Jones and Pamela Pilbeam.
+The society's trustees are Daniel Power, Penny Roberts, David Andress, Munro Price, and Jackie Clarke.